patofloyd/broker_MEAN/README.md

 This was a front-end oriented project that I and four classmates did in school during the spring of 2016.
 The project was done using the MEAN stack (Mongo Db, Express, Angular and NodeJs).

-This is the original reposity "https://github.com/webcrunch/macklare"
+This is the original repository "https://github.com/webcrunch/macklare"

 # macklare
 Dyhr & Rumson mäklarfirma